Jonathan's Astronomy Page

 • Unresolved - looks like a nebula with no stars.

 • Partially Resolved - most of the outer stars are seen and averted vision shows some brighter members of the core.
-Record the number of stars that can be counted.

 Galaxies